By the staff of Dirt Wheels

 DROP WEIGHT, BOOST SAFETY

 TPS Fabrication built a solid roll cage that combined safety and the weight savings of a short cage in one package.
-TPS also built the aluminum roof that fits nicely and looks good.
-TPS builds custom cages, so CT gave them the parts they wanted to run—lights, Particle Separator, mirrors, whips, antenna and so forth—and they built all of the tabs so the cage didn’t have clamps all over it.
+TPS also built an aluminum roof that fits nicely and looks good.
+TPS builds custom cages, so CT gave them the parts they wanted to run—lights, Particle Separator, mirrors, whips, antenna, and so forth—and they built all of the tabs so the cage didn’t have clamps all over it.
 That gives the car a clean, detailed look.
 TPS also built the minimalist front bumper.

 The Knowles like full doors to keep junk and hazards out, and keep all the essential body parts in.
 They went with Dirt Specialties doors.
 Dirt Specialties is owned by the design fabricator from Bling Star, and when Bling Star went away, TPS started a new brand.
 The doors look good, fit well, open and close easily and, most important, stay closed.